thnaeff/CommandOP/README.md

 # CommandOP
 **Commandline Option Parser**

 With CommandOP you get a small Java library which parses [command line arguments](http://en.wikipedia.org/wiki/Command-line_argument#Arguments).
 The main advantage of CommandOP is that options and parameters can be structured in a unlimited tree-like construct.
-Many other command line parsers only support the traditional flat structures (often with optional/mandatory options, which would be equal to a tree-structure with maximal one branch).
-Furthermore, options in CommandOP can either be given in their defined order (--option v1 v1...) or as key/value pairs (--option o2=v2 o1=v1...) and CommandOP supports variable argument lists with a defined min/max number of arguments.
+This allows for if-then relations (parameters are only allowed if their parent parameter/option is given).
+Include and exclude groups are also supported.
+Many other command line parsers only support the traditional flat structures (often just with optional/mandatory options).
+Options in CommandOP are given as key/value pairs (--option o2=v2 o1=v1...) and CommandOP supports variable argument lists with a defined min/max number of arguments (e.g. --option value1 value2 value3).

+Features:
+* Short (-) and long (--) options (short options can be combined, e.g. -abc instead of -a -b -c)
+* If-then relations
+* Include and exclude groups
+* Boolean items
+* Mandatory items and items with a mandatory value
+* Value validators
+* Aliases

 Command line parsing prepares command line arguments in a way that they are easily accessible by program logic.
 CommandOP parses and validates those arguments using a user defined structure.
 Following steps are needed for the parsing: